shreynavadia/shreynavadia/README.md

 ## 🚀 Current Project

 ### **[MediGuide - Chrome Extension for Medicine Information](https://github.com/shreynavadia/built-in-ai-chrome-mediguide-extension)**
-An AI-powered Chrome extension that uses **Chrome’s built-in AI prompt API** to deliver real-time medicine insights.
+A Chrome extension that uses **Chrome’s built-in AI prompt API** to deliver real-time medicine insights.
 It intelligently detects medicine pages, extracts key data, and presents information like descriptions, dosages, and side effects in a sleek UI.

 ---